-Contact your employing or retirement office if you are changing from Self to Self Plus One or Self and Family or to add a family member if you currently have a Self Only plan.
+Contact your employing or retirement office if you want to change from Self Only to Self Plus One or Self and Family.
+If you have a Self and Family enrollment, you may contact us to add a family member.

-Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits, nor will we.
+Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits.
 Please tell us immediately of changes in family member status including your marriage, divorce, annulment or when your child reaches age 26.
+We will send written notice to you 60 days before we proactively disenroll your child on midnight of their 26th birthday unless your child is eligible for continued coverage because they are incapable of self-support due to a physical or mental disability that began before age 26.